 These edible bowls are made by dipping a small balloon in white chocolate or white candy melts.
-In the past I’ve use silicone molds to make chocolate cups, but for this project you really need a chocolate bowl that is three quarters of a sphere instead of a half-sphere, so until a mold is created that will work, you’ll have to use balloons.
+In the past, I've used silicone molds to make chocolate cups, but for this project you really need a chocolate bowl that is three-quarters of a sphere instead of a half-sphere, so until a mold is created that will work, you'll have to use balloons.

 Once you make and decorate your Jack Skellington Chocolate Bowls you can fill them with a lusciously creamy 5-ingredient Cookies 'n Cream Cheesecake Mousse or simply toss in some Halloween candy and call it a day.
 They look really cool either way, don't you think?

-Once you get your candy bowls made, pour the dark chocolate into a zip top bag, snip off the tip and pipe one the eyes, nostrils, and mouth.
+Once you get your candy bowls made, pour the dark chocolate into a zip-top bag, snip off the tip and pipe on the eyes, nostrils, and mouth.

 - See my Chocolate Making Tips page for chocolate melting instructions.

-- Use Bright White Candy Melts for a pure white chocolate bowl.
+- Use Bright White Candy Melts if you want a pure white chocolate bowl.
 If you use white chocolate or traditional white candy melts, your bowls will have an off white or cream color to them.